 Back in July I had the pleasure of flying into The Royal International Air Tattoo in the Newcastle Jet Provost Mk.3 - it was a brilliant experience.
 Five days at one of Europe's biggest military airshows was just well, jet porn.
 I shots tons of video with my Panasonic X920 camcorder and it gave me time to practice and get used to using the new Manfrotto Fluid Head and Tripod System.
-I have created some HD videos from RIAT and they will be going live very shortly in the new Video section.
-Will keep you posted….
+Check out my new HD videos from the Air Tatoo (RIAT)

 Its been such a busy year for me I have been struggling to keep up with the website and my new images, although I have been processing lots of shots.
 I have just added a new 2014 photo gallery with lots of new images although none in any chronological order.
 These are simply my favourite images I have been working on this year.
 They include lots of trips from the Mach Loop, Wales (LFA7), The Lake District (LFA17) and also a few from the Scottish Borders where I sneak off too from time to time.
 Long live low level flying

 Since I have not been able to get out to the hills much in the last few months I thought I would revisit some older shots with a bit of a winter/snow theme going on.
 I love being out in the snow, the landscapes are beautiful and the gin-clear light can produce some really colourful, sharp images.
 These have all been processed recently and are captured at various locations including Tebay in Cumbria and the Mach Loop, Wales